 I/We (full name in BLOCK LETTERS)

 of (full address)

-being a unitholder/unitholders of Investec Au stralia Proper ty Fund A ARSN 162 067 736 (IAPF I) and entitled to atte end and vote, appoint
+being a unitholder/unitholders of Investec Au- stralia Proper ty Fund A ARSN 162 067 736 (IA APF I) and entitled to atte end and vote, appoint

 (full name in BLOCK LETTERS)

 of (full address)

 (or, in his/her absence, or if no person is nam Meeting to be held on Tuesday, 17 November

-If two (2) proxies are appointed, the proportion on or number of votes this p roxy is appoir nted to re epresent is:
+If two (2) proxies are appointed, the proportion on or number of votes this p roxy is appointe d to re epresent is:

-Proportion of votes or Number of v Number of votes
+Proportion of votes or Nu Number of votes

 %

 (see note 2 overleaf).

-If you wish to instruct your proxy how to vote to the contrary, the chairman intends to vote The Resolution is an ordinary resolution for the To be passed, it must be approved by a simple of the total contract the contract of the contrac proxies in fav our of the e Reserporat olution.
-ASX List ing Rules and the JSE Listings Requirements.
+If you wish to instruct your proxy how to vote to the contrary, the chairman intends to vote The Resolution is an ordinary resolution for the transport of the passed, it must be approved by a simple of the provided by the proxies in fav our of the e Reserporat olutions on.
+Act, the AS SX List ing Rules and the JSE Listings Requirements.

-unitholders who are voting by proxy). , , , j Ü , ,
+unitificiders who are voting by proxy). unitholders who are voting by proxy).

-For Agains t Abstain
+For Α gainst Abstain

 1 Approval of the Proposal

 Please sign

-Individual or Member 1 Member 2 2 Member 3
+Individual or Member 1 Member 2 Member 3

-Sign here Sign here 9 Sign here
+Sign here Sign here Sign here

-Individual/Sole Director and Sole Company Director Secretary Company Secretary/Director (delete whichever does not apply)

-(delete whichever does not apply) Date:
+Individual/Sole Director and Sole Company Secretary (delete whichever does not apply) Company Secretary/Director (delete whichever does not apply)

-Date: Date: Date.
+Date: Date: Date: